'The world would be at peace if everyone was wearing Rudraksha beads' Papaji

 Wash your Mala as needed (i.e. once a month) with mild, natural soap and clear water.
 After the Mala dries, you can apply oil directly to the beads to protect the beads from cracking.
 Suitable oils are coconut oil, almond oil, or other natural oils.

-Our selection of Rudraksha Malas and bracelets has something for everyone's taste and needs, take a look.
+Our Swarovski Crystal Rudraksha Mala collection designed by Creative Kimiyo has something for everyone's taste and needs, take a look.

-Parts of the introduction text in this post and the image of Soma Temple are provided by courtesy of Aum Rudraksha.
-Use, Keep and Care instructions are excerpts of the booklet MALA MAGIC written by Lalita Devi and published by Blooming Lotus Press, available for free with the code MAGIC if you purchase a mala and a bracelet.
+Parts of the introduction text in this post are provided by courtesy of Aum Rudraksha.
+Use, Keep and Care instructions are excerpts of the booklet MALA MAGIC written by Lalita Devi and published by Blooming Lotus Press, also available on our e-store.